 NOTE 1: The updated service area information is required for local MBS and for broadcast MBS services.

-3. The MC service server may initiate a MBS session announcement towards the MC service clients associated with the ongoing MBS session in order to announce the updated information if required, e.g., the updated service area or SDP information.
+3. The MC service server may initiate an MBS session announcement towards the MC service clients associated with the ongoing MBS session in order to announce the updated information if required, e.g., the updated service area or SDP information.

 NOTE 2: The updated service area information is required for local MBS and for broadcast MBS services.